chanzuckerberg/cellxgene-census/docs/cellxgene_census_docsite_FAQ.md

 ## How can I ask for support?

-You can either submit a [github issue](https://github.com/chanzuckerberg/cellxgene-census/issues/new/choose) or post in the slack channel `#cellxgene-census-users` at the [CZI Slack community](https://cziscience.slack.com/join/shared_invite/zt-czl1kp2v-sgGpY4RxO3bPYmFg2XlbZA#/shared-invite/email).
+You can either submit a [github issue](https://github.com/chanzuckerberg/cellxgene-census/issues/new/choose), or for quick support you can join the CZI Science Community on Slack ([czi.co/science-slack](czi.co/science-slack)) and ask questions in the `#cellxgene-census-users` channel.

 ## How can I ask for new features?